September is Prostate Cancer Awareness Month, making it a good time to ask an important question: What should men know about prostate health?

-When caught early, prostate cancer is highly treatable, which is why regular prostate screenings are so important for men between the ages of 45 and 75.
+The good news is that when prostate cancer is caught early, it is highly treatable.
+That’s why regular prostate screenings are so important for men between the ages of 45 and 75.

 While prostate cancer is often slow-growing, early detection is crucial for successful treatment.
-Regular screenings, such as digital rectal exams and prostate-specific antigen (PSA) tests, can help identify potential issues.
+Regular screenings, such as digital rectal exams and prostate-specific antigen (PSA) tests, can help identify potential issues before symptoms develop.

 Family history, age, race and diet are among the risk factors for prostate cancer.